Home Influencer Marketing how much do youtube ads cost

 The more targeting options you choose, the tighter your target will be.
 Two to three targeting options should be sufficient for most target groups.

-You want to think in terms of keywords.
+You also want to think in terms of keywords.
 What terms will your target audience likely use when they search for YouTube videos?

 The more you monitor this, the less unnecessary expense you will have from people watching your videos but not being a likely person to go any further through the funnel.

-At a high-level, if you sell a product aimed at middle-aged men, you will want to avoid targeting video search terms most commonly used by teenage girls.
+At a high level, if you sell a product aimed at middle-aged men, you will want to avoid targeting video search terms most commonly used by teenage girls.
 If you are targeting elderly women, you would have no interest in your ad appearing on any of PewDiePie’s videos, for instance.

 You will want to include both positive keywords to focus on, and negative keywords to avoid.